futurice/android-best-practices/README.md

 There is no consensus among the community nor Futurice developers how to best organize Android architectures with Fragments and Activities.
 Square even has [a library for building architectures mostly with Views](https://github.com/square/mortar), bypassing the need for Fragments, but this still is not considered a widely recommendable practice in the community.

 Because of Android API's history, you can loosely consider Fragments as UI pieces of a screen.
 In other words, Fragments are normally related to UI.
 Activities can be loosely considered to be controllers, they are especially important for their lifecycle and for managing state.
 However, you are likely to see variation in these roles: activities might take UI roles ([delivering transitions between screens](https://developer.android.com/about/versions/lollipop.html)), and [fragments might be used solely as controllers](http://developer.android.com/guide/components/fragments.html#AddingWithoutUI).
 We suggest to sail carefully, taking informed decisions since there are drawbacks for choosing a fragments-only architecture, or activities-only, or views-only.
-Here are some advices on what to be careful with, but take them with a grain of salt:
+Here is some advice on what to be careful with, but take them with a grain of salt:

 - Avoid using [nested fragments](https://developer.android.com/about/versions/android-4.2.html#NestedFragments) extensively, because [matryoshka bugs](http://delyan.me/android-s-matryoshka-problem/) can occur.
 Use nested fragments only when it makes sense (for instance, fragments in a horizontally-sliding ViewPager inside a screen-like fragment) or if it's a well-informed decision.
 - Avoid putting too much code in activities.
 Whenever possible, keep them as lightweight containers, existing in your application primarily for the lifecycle and other important Android-interfacing APIs.
 Prefer single-fragment activities instead of plain activities - put UI code into the activity's fragment.
 This makes it reusable in case you need to change it to reside in a tabbed layout, or in a multi-fragment tablet screen.
 Avoid having an activity without a corresponding fragment, unless you are making an informed decision.